str8ht/Conference-Management-Program/README.md

 <ul>-  A table that records both those in attendence and the score they are awarded.</ul>
 <ul>-  A notes section that allows entries on individual statements.</ul>
 <ul>-  A find functionality to quickly lookup individuals in attendence.</ul>
-<ul>-  A list for recording the order of the speakers (speaker's list).The order can
+<ul>-  A list for recording the order of the speakers (speaker's list).
+The order can
-	   be changed based on who has and hasn't spoken.</ul>
+	   be rearranged at any point.</ul>
 <ul>-  Convenient file storage that backs-up all information recorded in the attendence
 	   list/notes to a .MUNe file</ul>
 <ul>-  An export-to-excel functionality that saves list information as a comma